jdermont/YaPaperSoccer/README.md

 ## 17 April 2018
 Project rewritten to new gradle system, works for Android Studio 3.1.
 Compiled for NDK 15c.
 It seems GCC produces 20% faster code than Clang.

+## August 2018
+Added experimental level which uses Monte Carlo Tree Search, which is superior than this minmax/alphabeta approach.